Alexander Mosolov: Early life

+Musical career

+Mosolov entered the Moscow Conservatory, where he studied under Reinhold Glière until 1925; in that year he began composition studies under Nikolai Myaskovsky.
+He also studied piano under Grigoriy Prokofiev and Konstantin Igmunov.
+He graduated from the Conservatory in 1925 after presenting his graduation piece, the cantata Sphynx, based on the Oscar Wilde poem of the same name.
+That same year, he was granted membership in the Association for Contemporary Music (ACM).

 Despite forays into composition, Mosolov's primary emphasis at this time was with performance, as he was an accomplished pianist.
 After the performance of his First String Quartet at the Frankfurt Festival of the International Society for Contemporary Music (ISCM) on 30 June 1927 was met with critical acclaim, Mosolov shifted his focus to composition.
 He was appointed secretary of the Russian section of the ISCM in 1927 and 1928.
 In 1928 and 1929, Mosolov was commissioned by the Bolshoi Theater to compose a futurist imagination of what Moscow would be like in 2117 for a speculative ballet called The Four Moscows.
 Leonid Polovinkin, Anatoly Alexandrov, and Dmitri Shostakovich were also involved, each to compose Moscow in 1568, 1818, and 1918 respectively, but nothing ever came of the project.

 After the onset of socialist realism as the official aesthetic of the Soviet Union in 1932, Mosolov traveled to Central Asia, where he researched and collected samples of Turkmen, Tajik, Armenian, and Kyrgyz songs.
 Mosolov became the first composer to create a symphonic suite on a Turkmen folk song.
 His settings of folk songs were met with criticism from Soviet arbiters.
 Rather than simply set the melodies in an orchestral setting, Mosolov used dense textures and polytonality that disregarded the style of socialist realism.
 In 1932 and in desperation, he wrote a letter to Joseph Stalin pleading for Stalin's influence.
 In his letter, Mosolov wrote, "Since 1926, I am an object of permanent badgering.
 Now, this has become insufferable.
 I must compose, and my works must be performed!
 I must test my works against the masses; if I come to grief, I'll know where I must go."
 He went further to ask for Stalin to "influence the proletarian musicians and their myrmidons, who have badgered me during the whole last year, and to allow me to work in the USSR" or "authorize my departure abroad, where I, with my music, could be more useful for the USSR than here, where I am harassed and badgered, where I'm not allowed to display my forces, to test myself."